Monthly Tech-Tip from Tony Hansen SignUp

 This picture has its own page with more detail, click here to see it.

-This bowl was made by Tony Hansen in the mid-1970s.
+Made in the mid-1970s.
 The body was H41G (now H441G), it had 20 mesh ironstone concretions that produced large iron blotches in reduction firing.
-Luke Lindoe loved to use these clays to show off the of the cone 10 reduction firing process that he was promoting in the 1960s and 70s.
+Luke Lindoe loved to use these clays to show off the cone 10 reduction firing process that he was promoting in the 1960s and 70s.
 Tony was inspired by the natural rustic stoneware surfaces Luke created on both sculptural and thrown pieces, especially by how the iron speckle bled up through glazes.
-He made large numbers of these bowls that showcased the clay surface on the outside and glazed designs on the inside.
-They proved a good testing ground for matching the thermal expansion of glaze and body (needed to produce strength and resistance).
+He made large numbers of these bowls, they showcased the clay surface on the outside and glazed designs on the inside.
+They proved a good testing ground for matching the thermal expansion of glaze and body (needed to produce strength and resistance to breakage).

 This picture has its own page with more detail, click here to see it.

-This was made in the 1970s using Plainsman H443.
+Made in the 1970s using Plainsman H443.
 A celadon glaze was decorated with a tenmoku poured over a design prepared with wax resist.
-John Porter had been making these when we worked at Ceramic Arts Calgary, and he taught Tony the mould-making, slabbing and glazing technique.
-These were made in large numbers in the early years.
+John Porter had been making these when he worked at Ceramic Arts Calgary, and he taught Tony the mould-making, slabbing and glazing technique.
+Tony made these in considerable numbers in the early years at Plainsman.

 This picture has its own page with more detail, click here to see it.